-Here are the best vegan restaurants in Auckland.
+Here's where to find the best vegan food in Auckland.

 The Butcher’s Son

 Nestled on Herne Bay’s Jervois Road is plant-based eatery, The Butcher’s Son.
-With vegan dishes so damn good, they even have meat-lovers coming back for more.
-The team at The Butcher’s Son are determined to do their part to make the world a better place with their mission being to serve food that is “delicious on your tastebuds, easy on your conscience, and better for the environment”.
-Their entire menu—drinks and all—are made without any animal products, their takeaway packaging is biodegradable, and they proudly support local produce suppliers.
+The talented team are determined to do their part to make the world a better place with their mission being to serve food that is “delicious on your tastebuds, easy on your conscience, and better for the environment”.
+Their entire menu is made without any animal products, their takeaway packaging is biodegradable, and they proudly support local produce suppliers.
 The warm interior has a green theme to suit the menu, which allows you to feel relaxed knowing you’re doing no harm at The Butcher’s Son.
 Start off your visit with a refreshing beverage—try a cold-pressed homegrown apple or orange juice, or switch it up and grab a raw energy or coco-chia smoothie.
 They also have a classic coffee menu, wine and cocktail list, and beers on tap.
 As for food, take your pick.
-Mozzarella sticks, shitake mushroom and crispy pork bao buns, tacos and nachos, beet burgers, and Sunfed chicken miso slaw burgers too.
+Mozzarella sticks, shitake mushroom and crispy pork bao buns, tacos and nachos, beet burgers, and sunfed chicken miso slaw burgers too.
 For dessert, try the cruelty-free chocolate fondant, or waffles and nice cream to end the sitting.
-The Butcher’s Son invites you to make your visit a good deed for the day.

-Just down the road from The Butcher’s Road is Janken, the vegan community’s favourite Japanese hangout.
-When the vegetarian sushi from the local just doesn’t cut it, head to Janken.
+Introducing the vegan community’s favourite Japanese hangout, Janken.
 The humbled interior welcomes you as you step through the door, greeted by wooden tables, clean walls, and friendly staff.
 Grab a shared starter to begin, the edamame, eggplant nibitashi, tsukemono, and organic tahini tofu are all vegan and gluten-free.
 Follow with steamed buns with miso eggplant or tofu, or the delicious vegetable tempura.
 Moving down the menu is the chance to get your vegan sushi hit.
 The vegetable roll is filled with fresh vegetables and served with a seasonal salad and ‘gama’ sesame sauce.
 Don’t think it ends there because the shojin dishes are all fair game too.
 Organic tofu with goma sauce, creamy vegetable hot pot, and tantan udon noodles are all meat-free and cruelty-free but still pack a flavoursome punch.
 End your Japanese trip with Janken’s infamous macrobiotic desserts.
 They change daily and are white sugar, white flour, gluten, dairy, and egg free.
 From chocolate cake to matcha green tea cake, every dessert is guaranteed to be delicious, and who can resist a no-guilt sweet treat?

 Sunflower Thai Restaurant

 The sunflower interior inside High Street’s Sunflower Thai Restaurant is sure to lift your spirits as you enter through the double doors.
 The tiled yellow flowers along the counter are a positive sign of kindness to the earth at the vegetarian and vegan restaurant.
 The menu is a cheap and cheerful veggie twist on traditional Thai dishes.
-In fact, the food is said to be so good it can turn any meat-eater into a regular Sunflower diner.
-The drink list has concoctions to kick your cold, like the ginger and orange reviver, or for the all-rounder health junkie, try the juice packed with five green.
+In fact, the food is so good it can turn any meat-eater into a regular Sunflower diner.
+The drink list has concoctions to kick your cold, like the ginger and orange reviver, or for the all-rounder health junkie, try the juice packed with five greens.
 Sunflower, of course, has an extensive tea-list too, with specialities such as smoked plum, and brown sugar ginger tea.
 As for the food, if you love Thai cuisine look no further.
-Their Thai green curry, tom yum kung, and crispy fried chicken all live up to the traditional Thai dishes, minus the animal products.
-Sunflower has you covered for your lazy evening takeaway cravings, or dine in your track pants date nights.
+Their Thai green curry, tom yum kung, and crispy fried 'chicken' all live up to the traditional Thai dishes, minus the animal products.
+Sunflower has you covered for your lazy evening takeaway cravings, or dine in, in your track pants.

-Rated one of the top vegan restaurants in Auckland is Green Time on Fort Street.
-The Asian fusion restaurant serves up burgers, salads, acai bowls, and the likes, all while focusing on sustainability and health.
+Rated one of the top vegan restaurants in Auckland, you'll find Green Time on Fort Street.
+The Asian fusion restaurant serves up burgers, salads, acai bowls and the likes, all while focusing on sustainability and health.
 The eco-conscious, low-carbon eatery aim for zero food waste, compostable packaging, plant-based products only, and even has a compost bin out the back.
-Start your meal with sliders to share and decide between pulled pork, crispy schnitzel, smokey tofu and Mexican black bean and beetroot.
-All their meat is completely animal product free, but just as delicious.
+Start your meal with sliders to share and decide between ‘pulled pork’, crispy ‘schnitzel’, smokey tofu and Mexican black bean and beetroot.
+All their ‘meat’ is completely animal product free, but just as delicious.
 The menu is organised into different cultural meals, from the noodle station to the Mexican coco-land full of tacos, nachos, quesadillas, and their to-die-for guacamole.
 Keep cool with one of Green Time’s traffic light smoothies.
 Red will get you strawberries, raspberries, beetroot, and apple.
 Orange is full of orange, ginger, carrot, and banana.
 And green is a classic green drink with kale, apple, kiwifruit, and banana.
-If you’re looking to try something a bit different, opt for the kombucha float, with vanilla and coconut ice cream.
-Or warm up with a Mexican chilli hot choc.
+If you’re looking to try something a bit different, opt for the kombucha float, with vanilla and coconut ice cream, or warm up with a Mexican chilli hot choc.

 Adding to the list is Revive, with two convenient locations on Lorne St and Wyndham St. Founder Jeremy Dixon opened Revive after he experienced a ten-day health retreat in 2003, discovering how beneficial and enjoyable feeding your body nutritious foods is.
 Jeremy lives off eight basic keys to living a healthy life—exercise, water, sunshine, temperance, air, rest, trust, and most importantly nutrition.
 The great thing about Revive is the fresh food menu changes everyday, with the full week’s menu available on their website.
 The salad bar is stocked with dishes like Vietnamese charcoal infused vermicelli, leek and pesto chickpea salad, salsa verde potatoes, and purple bulghur salad with edamame.
 While the three daily hotpots are filled with anything from French bean cassoulet or curried kumara cake with cashew cheddar to sweet and sour tofu or Mediterranean silkin roast potatoes.
-The café is all about comforting homecooked meals, we suggest picking a couple of cold salads to refresh you, a hot box dish to warm your stomach, and a side of hummus and rice.
+The café is all about comforting home cooked meals, we suggest picking a couple of cold salads to refresh you, a hot box dish to warm your stomach, and a side of hummus and rice.
 Served with their smoothies, an Honest Pina Colada or Summer Tropical Chia, to wash it all down.
-You’ll be full in the best way possible after a visit to Revive.

 Little Bird Organics